barrenechea/psx-webtools/README.md

 ### Usage

-1. Visit the PS1 WebTools website (URL to be added)
+1. Visit the PSX WebTools website (URL to be added)
 2. Connect your PlayStation 1 to your computer using the serial cable
 3. Click the "Connect" button and select the appropriate serial port
 4. Choose the desired baud rate from the dropdown menu